By: Giselle General

 Honestly, this is why I have mixed feelings with the Bus Network Redesign on a personal level.

 First, the very micro-thinking, self-focused, part of me laments that I will lose the frequent bus stop that’s just a few steps away from my house.
-It’s so close, I shovel show of the bus shelter during the winter, haha!
+It’s so close, I shovel snow off the bus shelter during the winter, haha!
 I mean, the bus stop will not be removed altogether, it will be replaced by a less frequent, local bus route.
-The frequent major route is a 10 minute walk away.
+The frequent major route is a 13 minute walk away.

 Second, the solution-focused part of me is curious on how I would adjust to a 7 minute walk eastward, or a 13-minute walk northward to one of the several new, frequent bus routes.
 The 13- minute walk northward is a more familiar setup for me since I have done the same route on the weekends when taking certain buses.
 The idea of hopping on a bus that comes every 8 minutes is quite appealing.
 And since I’m an office worker who sits on my bottom most of the day, I suppose that a walk is actually a healthy thing to integrate in my daily routine.